ExchangeUnion/xud/lib/connextclient/README.md

 A restart of xud is currently required for the trading pair to be swappable.

 At this point you should be able to perform ETHBTC swaps.

+Optionally, in regtest environment, you can also add a test ERC20 token TOK pair:
+`./bin/xucli addpair TOK BTC`